 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

-I recently went on a deep dive looking for Ancient Egypt historical fiction books to read, and I was truly amazed at how deep and wide this genre really is.
-If you are a fan of exploring ancient worlds, it will take you some time before you run out of books to read!
+I recently went on a deep dive looking for Ancient Egypt historical fiction books to read, and I was truly amazed at how deep and broad this genre is.
+If you are a fan of exploring ancient times and worlds, it will take some time before you run out of books to read!

 ancient egypt historical fiction novels

-As a former Classics major, I have a love for ancient history and ancient civilizations.
+As a former Classics major, I love ancient history and ancient civilizations.
 The Classical World primarily focuses on Ancient Greece and Ancient Rome.
 While they do intermingle with Ancient Egypt quite a bit, I have recently found myself wanting to know more.

-The 18th Dynasty includes the monotheistic pharaoh Akhenaten along with his wife Nefertiti.
+The 18th Dynasty includes the monotheistic pharaoh Akhenaten and his wife Nefertiti.
 The 19th Dynasty focuses on Ramses II.
-During the reign of the Roman Empire is when we get to meet characters such as Queen Cleopatra.
+During the reign of the Roman Empire, we meet characters such as Queen Cleopatra.

-Below you will find both series and standalone historical fiction novels about the Ancient Egyptians to wet your appetite for the ancient world.
+Below, you will find both series and standalone historical fiction novels about the Ancient Egyptians to whet your appetite for the ancient world.

-All of the books included on this list are highly-rated by fans of historical fiction.
-I only included books that have a consistent four star rating or more.
+I wanted this list to include the best books in this genre I could find, so all of the books included are highly rated by fans of historical fiction.
+I only included books that have a consistent four-star rating or more.

 Reading Through the Decades Challenge